Change Makers

 And of course, Lopez kept on running.
 He was the fastest runner in his high school and helped lead his cross country and track teams to sectional and state titles.
 Through his high school experience, he learned the true meaning of running together and says, “From that moment, another instinct of mine kicked in because I was not running for myself.
 I am running for my team.”

 Then at Northern Arizona University, he won two NCAA championships.
-Lopez credits Barb and Rob not only with helping him secure a college education, but also regularly attending all his running events — a degree of parental support he says his fellow competitors did not enjoy.
+Lopez credits Barb and Rob with not only helping him secure a college education, but also regularly attending all his running events — a degree of parental support he says his fellow competitors did not enjoy.

 Any mom would be proud to see her son compete in the Olympic Games, but for the woman who adopted Lopez Lomong, a former "Lost Boy" of Sudan, she has even more to be proud of.